Saki (musician): Solo career and Like-an-Angel: 2020–present

 Also in 2020, Saki took part in Shred Racers Online F2, an event produced by Young Guitar Magazine and Nippon Cultural Broadcasting to showcase technical guitarists.
 The event released a cover of Lisa's "Gurenge" and the original song "Richromatic", both of which feature Saki alongside several other musicians.
-Saki began a solo career with the February 10, 2021, release of the instrumental "Brightness", which features Leclercq on bass, Epica keyboardist Coen Janssen, and drummer Shun Minari from Blindman.
+Saki began an instrumental solo career with the February 10, 2021, release of "Brightness", which features Leclercq on bass, Epica keyboardist Coen Janssen, and drummer Shun Minari from Blindman.
+In 2023, she was one of many guest musicians to contribute to three different albums by Kisaki.